shenhuiying2017/azure-docs.es-es/articles/connectors/connectors-create-api-slack.md

 <properties
-pageTitle="Uso del conector de Slack en las aplicaciones lógicas | Microsoft Azure" description="Introducción al uso del conector de Slack en las aplicaciones lógicas del Servicio de aplicaciones de Microsoft Azure" services=""
+pageTitle=" Use the Slack Connector in your Logic apps| Microsoft Azure" description="Get started using the Slack Connector in your Microsoft Azure App Service Logic apps" services=""
 documentationCenter=""
 authors="msftman"